Posted by marilynch

 Here are some of the many ways to help create safer, healthier communities.

 First, here are some biking or bike-related ways to help…

 - Support the Monterey County Probation Department Youth Center bike class.
 This class, located in Salinas, serves boys ages 14-17 who come from all over Monterey County.
 Many (but not all) boys at the Youth Center have been gang involved.
 This class is the first high school bike tech class in the county!
 Founded by Mari Lynch, Bicycling Monterey, the class is now coordinated by Luciano Rodriguez.
-Its fourth year began April 2015.
+Its sixth year begins April 2017.
 Help is needed teaching bike repair, doing administrative tasks, contributing supplies, or otherwise supporting the class.
 See “Teach Teens Well” or just contact Mari to learn more.

 - In the “Teach Teens Well” post, learn about a new outreach at the Youth Center that began in fall 2015: Bike Night.
 This activity provides a bike ed opportunity for boys who cannot be in Youth Center bike class.
 Contact Mari if you’d like to provide a raffle prize, suggest a favorite resource, or support this project in another way.